Page 3: History

 Page 3 launched the careers of many well-known 1980s British glamour models, including Debee Ashby, Donna Ewin, Samantha Fox, Kirsten Imrie, Kathy Lloyd, Gail McKenna, Suzanne Mizzi, and Maria Whittaker, some of whom were aged 16 or 17 when they started modeling for the feature.
 Some Page 3 girls became well-known celebrities and went on to careers in entertainment.
-Fox, who began appearing on Page 3 as a 16-year-old in 1983, became one of the most-photographed British women of the 1980s, behind only Princess Diana and Margaret Thatcher.
+Fox, who began appearing on Page 3 as a 16-year-old in 1983, became one of the most-photographed British women of the 1980s, behind only Diana, Princess of Wales and Margaret Thatcher.
 After leaving Page 3, she launched a successful singing career.

 In the mid-1990s, The Sun began printing Page 3 photographs in colour as standard, rather than mostly in black and white.
 Captions to Page 3 images, which had previously contained sexually suggestive double entendre, were replaced by a listing of models' first names, ages, and hometowns.
 It later added a "News in Briefs" item that gave the model's thoughts on current affairs.
 After polling readers, in 1997 The Sun ceased featuring models who had undergone breast augmentation, such as Katie Price and Melinda Messenger.
 In June 1999, it launched the official Page3.com website, which featured additional photos of current Page 3 models, archival images of former Page 3 models, and other related photo and video content.

 Beginning in 2002, The Sun ran an annual contest called Page 3 Idol.
 Amateur models could submit photographs to be voted on by readers, with the winner receiving a cash prize and a Page 3 modeling contract.
 Notable Page 3 Idol winners included Nicola T, Keeley Hazell, and Lucy Collett.

 In May 2004, the Sexual Offences Act 2003 came into effect in England and Wales, Section 45 of which raised the minimum age to appear in such publications from 16 to 18.

 In 2020, Channel 4 produced an hour-long documentary, Page Three: The Naked Truth, to mark 50 years since The Sun first introduced Page 3.